Advertisement

 Brick veneers are another possibility if you love the look of brick but can’t afford the time or money it takes to clad an entire home.

-2. Plaster and concrete
+2. Plaster and concrete cladding

 Although plaster and concrete finishes were pioneered by the ancient Romans and Greeks, these days they are most commonly associated with homes from the 1930s and 1940s.
-Modern finishes mimic those same good looks but with improved performance, particularly when

-the surface it is applied to is carefully chosen.
+Modern finishes mimic those same good looks but with improved performance, particularly when the surface it is applied to is carefully chosen.
 A wide range of plaster-finished panels are available, from smooth to highly textured or patterned, and these often mix well with other types of cladding.

-3. Metal
+3. Metal cladding

 Aluminium and steel are the most commonly used materials for metal cladding.
 Steel is generally more expensive but more durable; aluminium is cheaper but can be damaged more easily in bad weather.

-Metal looks great and some interesting effects can be created over time, but as a cladding material it may lack good insulation performance.
+Metal looks great and some interesting effects can be created over time, but as a cladding material, it may lack good insulation performance.
 If you’re sold on the look, research your options for keeping your home protected from temperature changes.

-4. Timber
+4. Timber cladding

 Lightweight, beautiful and on-trend, timber is the cladding of choice for many Kiwi home-builders.
-The wide range of timber, cladding styles (such as weatherboards or slat screens) and finishes offers heaps of attractive options.
+The wide range of timber, cladding styles (such as weatherboards or slat screens) and finishes offer heaps of attractive options.

 However, timber degrades quickly and will require maintenance and – sooner than some other cladding types – eventual replacement.
 Timber can also warp and move, a quirk that needs to be worked into your design.

-• Shadowclad plywood panels are a popular product which offers the natural beauty of wood in a variety of finishes (see page 68 for an example of how Shadowclad can modernise an old building).
+• Shadowclad plywood panels are a popular product that offers the natural beauty of wood in a variety of finishes (see page 68 for an example of how Shadowclad can modernise an old building).

 • Abodo is an innovative New Zealand brand working with sustainable sources of wood cladding to create effects such as charred and silvered wood.
 We asked Daniel Gudsell, marketing director for Abodo, about the future of timber cladding.
 “For us, the future is more natural-look, low-maintenance timber cladding from sustainable sources,” he says.
 “New Zealand imports around 25,000 cubic metres of old-growth cedar from Canada every year.
 Our focus is to offer an alternative to these irreplaceable trees using New Zealand plantation forestry.”

-5. Stone
+5. Stone cladding

-Schist, granite and slate are just a few of the popular, locally sourced stone types used as cladding on Kiwi homes.
 Stones or stone panels are often used to create a focal point for house exteriors and work well with other cladding types.

 This material looks particularly beautiful in rural or natural settings where the stone blends harmoniously with the landscape and creates a timeless look.